Distinguished Member Award

 - Presents practical ideas and information on a current area of health information practice.

-The Mentor Award honors individuals have exemplary history of encouraging students or colleagues to realize their full potential or have helped them find ways to achieve their best.
+The Mentor Award honors individuals that have demonstrated excellence in mentoring and encouraging students or colleagues to realize their full potential or have helped them find ways to achieve their best.

 Qualifications: Those professional colleagues who touch our lives and support us toward new horizons.
 Candidates must be an active member of CHIA.